Rolfing Structural Integration

 The therapist spoke of it being a kind of mind/body conditioning and preparation for what is to come which actually made a lot of sense to me as she worked.

-The type and depth of the massage strokes are quite unusual and are applied to some seemingly odd places and initially it was a stretch to let them in, aware as I was that it was somewhat watered down, until I relaxed.
+The type and depth of the massage strokes are quite unusual and are applied to some seemingly odd places.
+Initially it was a stretch for me to let them in, aware as I was that it was somewhat watered down, until I relaxed.

 It was not a session that seems to achieve much or was that pleasant, but I definitely had the feeling that if I were to do the whole series it would be huge, and it would change my relationship to my body in a deep and relatively permanent way.